tyronferrer/EDM-Portfolio-Tyron-G.-Ferrer/FINAL LAB TASK 1/README.md

-# Multi Level Company Database
+# Final Lab Task 1.
+Multi Level Company Database
 This project contains a basic relational database design for managing employee-related information in a company.
 It includes employees, departments, managers, and their relationships with projects and departments.
 ---